hemanthmeda1807/Ethical-Hacking-Exercises/Exercise-4-Deploying-and-Monitoring-a-Honeypot-with-Cowrie-on-Kali-Linux.md

-# Project 4: Deploying and Monitoring a Honeypot with Cowrie on Kali Linux
+# Exercise 4: Deploying and Monitoring a Honeypot with Cowrie on Kali Linux

 ## Introduction
-In this project, you will learn how to deploy and monitor a honeypot using Cowrie, a popular SSH and Telnet honeypot.
+In this exercise, you will learn how to deploy and monitor a honeypot using Cowrie, a popular SSH and Telnet honeypot.
 Honeypots are valuable tools for security research, as they can capture and analyze malicious activities.
-By the end of this project, you will be able to set up Cowrie, monitor intrusions, and analyze the collected data.
+By the end of this exercise, you will be able to set up Cowrie, monitor intrusions, and analyze the collected data.

 ## Pre-requisites
 - Basic understanding of SSH and Telnet protocols.